Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

 Which Gut Bacteria Are Linked to Insomnia?

-Both Lachnoclostridium and Blautia are short-chain fatty acid producers, which connects them to the butyrate-sleep mechanism covered in the next section.
+Both Lachnoclostridium and Blautia are short-chain fatty acid producers, which could connect them to the butyrate-sleep mechanism covered in the next section.
 Haimov et al. (2022) used two weeks of actigraphy alongside fecal microbiota sequencing in community-dwelling older adults, and found that sleep quality and cognitive performance together explained 7.5-7.9% of variance in gut microbiota composition.
 In a complex biological ecosystem, that is a measurable association, and it held using objective sleep measurement rather than questionnaires alone.

 Pearson correlations between bacterial taxa and insomnia and cognitive measurements